erikdubois/Sardi/README.md

 Add a description of the software and a link where to download it and/or installation instructions if necessary.

+## Original icon

+Sometimes the application will already have an icon.
+Provide the link where the original icon can be found.
+I prefer them to be in SVG.
+A png is a last resort.

 ## Screenshots